 The entire square must be emptied of the cheese by 12:30 so that the restaurants and cafes can put their tables and chairs back out on the square.
 It’s fast, furious, and efficient.

 Grab Bags Full of Cheese

-I also can’t leave out the Cheese Maidens, who are dressed in traditional garb and walk around selling grab bags of cheese and cheese-related products to the crowd.
+I also can’t leave out the Cheese Maidens.
+They were dressed in traditional garb and walked around selling grab bags of cheese and cheese-related products to the crowd.

 There’s also the occasional Cheese Man!

 The grab bags came in two prices, 10 Euros and 15 Euros.
 Mark caught me watching people buy the grab bags with longing in my eyes, so he offered, “should we buy a bag and see what’s inside?”
 Well, ok, if you insist.
 We flagged over a cheese maiden and purchased a 10 euro bag.
 The initial excitement of the market waning, we moved to a quiet area to see what treasures we had just purchased.

 Ok, so I REALLY get happy about cheese: